josephsl/wintenApps/readme.md

 ## Microsoft Store

-* After checking for app updates, app names in list of apps to be updated are correctly labeled.
 * When downloading content such as apps and movies, NVDA will announce product name and download progress.

 ## Modern keyboard

 This includes emoji panel, clipboard history, dictation/voice typing, hardware input suggestions, and modern input method editors for certain languages.
 When viewing emojis, for best experience, enable Unicode Consortium setting from NVDA's speech settings and set symbol level to "some" or higher.
 When pasting from clipboard history in Windows 10, press Space key instead of Enter key to paste the selected item.
 NVDA also supports updated input experience panel in Windows 11.

-* When an emoji group (including kaomoji and symbols group in Windows 10 1903 or later) is selected, NVDA will no longer move navigator object to certain emojis.
+* In Windows 10, when an emoji group (including kaomoji and symbols group) is selected, NVDA will no longer move navigator object to certain emojis.
 * Added support for updated input experience panel (combined emoji panel and clipboard history) in Windows 11.

 ## People